 In October 2008, the Syrian government issued Decree 49, which aimed to evict the inhabitants of border areas in Syria from their lands.
-This particularly affected the Kurdish minority who, under Syrian Law, are forbidden to buy and sell property or bequeath it to their heirs.
-Kurds have not only suffered official discrimination, but the impact of recent drought on Kurdish farming has forced many Kurds to leave their villages and cities, heading for Damascus in search of jobs.
+This particularly affected the Kurdish minority who, under Syrian law, were forbidden to buy and sell property or bequeath it to their heirs.
+At the same time, the impact of drought on Kurdish farming forced many Kurds to leave their villages and cities, heading for Damascus in search of jobs.

 Police violently prevented an October 2006 rally in Damascus in support of the approximately 300,000 Kurds who were stateless as a result of the 1960s government scheme.
 Instability in Iraq indirectly led to more violence between Syrian Kurds and state authorities in 2007.
 As Turkish anger over cross-border Kurdish rebel incursions from northern Iraq increased over the course of the year and Turkey massed troops at the frontier, Syrian President Bashar al-Assad visited Turkey to express his support.
 With the crisis mounting, in early November around 200 Syrian Kurds took to the streets in the north-eastern town of Qamishli, near the Turkish and Iraqi borders, to express their support for Iraqi Kurds.
 Government security forces broke up the rally with bullets and teargas, killing one young Kurd and injuring four others.
 Thousands of Kurds attended the funeral of the Kurdish youth the following day.